agabor/docs/_includes/common/performance.md

 # Performance

 As your app scales, you will want to ensure that it performs well under increased load and usage.
 This document provides guidelines on how you can optimize your app's performance.
-While you can use Parse Server for quick prototyping and not worry about performance, you will want to keep our performance guidelines in mind when you're initially designing your app.
+While you can use MSG Server for quick prototyping and not worry about performance, you will want to keep our performance guidelines in mind when you're initially designing your app.
 We strongly advise that you make sure you've followed all suggestions before releasing your app.

 You can improve your app's performance by looking at the following: